-You must consider several factors, such as budget, cooking and eating habits, family size, etc. when choosing cookware for your kitchen.
+When choosing cookware for your kitchen, you consider several factors, such as budget, cooking and eating habits, family size, etc.

-Indoor steel cookware is widely used due to its low cost and various properties such as high tensile strength, superior corrosion resistance, and non-reaction with alkaline or acidic materials.
-Using stainless steel cookware will help you use less oil while maintaining your food’s nutritional value.
+Stainless steel cookware is widely used due to its low cost and various properties, such as high tensile strength, superior corrosion resistance, and nonreaction with alkaline or acidic materials.
+This cookware will help you use less oil while maintaining your food’s nutritional value.

-Non-stick cookware is a godsend to cook and reheat sticky foods.
-It would help if you had less oil or fat to fry it because of the coated surface.
-You must be careful, however, when using non-stick cookware and when cleaning it.
+Non-stick cookware is a godsend for cooking and reheating sticky.
+Its coated surface would also help if you had less oil or fat to fit.
+However, you must be careful when using and cleaning non-stick cookware.

-The surface scratches will make them lose their properties.
-Use wood, plastic or coated utensils only when cooking.
-Always wash your utensils in hot, soapy water, never in a dishwasher, as it could cause damage, which can affect your dishwasher repair costs.
+The surface scratches will cause them to lose their properties.
+Only use wood, plastic or coated utensils when cooking.
+Always wash your utensils in hot, soapy water, never in a dishwasher.
+Doing so could cause damage, which could affect dishwasher repair costs.

 Cast iron is a relatively affordable material that uniformly transmits heat and keeps heat once heated for a long time.
 This cookware is perfect for slow and deep-frying.
 The main problem is that it rusts, stains and pits when exposed to air, humidity and certain foods.